Day Trip Ideas From 15 Major International Airports

 Tokyo Narita

-The Airport Express reaches Central in just 24 minutes.
-Take the Peak Tram for stunning harbor views, explore the Temple Street Night Market, or ride the Star Ferry across Victoria Harbour.
-Dim sum in any of the city’s renowned restaurants is a must.
+Airport Express reaches Central in 24 minutes – one of the fastest airport trains anywhere.
+Take the Peak Tram for harbor views, explore Temple Street Night Market, ride the Star Ferry across Victoria Harbour.

-The Dubai Metro connects the airport to major attractions including the Burj Khalifa area and Dubai Mall.
-Visit the observation deck for desert and city views, explore the traditional souks in Deira, or see the Dubai Fountain show.
-Desert safari experiences can be arranged for longer layovers.
+Dubai Metro connects the airport to major attractions including the Burj Khalifa area and Dubai Mall.
+Go up the observation deck for desert-meets-city views.

-Doha’s compact size makes it excellent for layover exploration.
-The Museum of Islamic Art is just 15 minutes from the airport and houses one of the world’s finest collections.
-Souq Waqif offers traditional market atmosphere with spices, textiles, and falcon sellers.
+Dohas compact, which helps.
+The Museum of Islamic Art is 15 minutes from the airport and houses an incredible collection.
+Souq Waqif is a traditional market with spices, textiles, and falcon sellers.

 Weather and Timing